icons8/lunacy-docs/docs/tips.md

 ## Image fills

-You can create an image fill by dropping an image from the Lunacy library or your desktop directly on to the object as shown in the demo below.
+You can create an image fill by dropping an image from the Lunacy library or your desktop directly on to an object as shown in the demo below.
 For more information about image fills, click <a href="https://docs.icons8.com/styling/#image-fills" target="_blank">here</a>.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/styling-imagefillph.png" height="auto"><source src="/public/styling-imagefill.mp4" type="video/mp4"></video>